Tight Bounds for the Randomized and Quantum Communication Complexities of Equality with Small Error: Abstract

 \section{Abstract}

-We investigate the randomized and quantum communication complexities of the well-studied Equality function with small error probability~$\eps$, getting the optimal constant factors in the leading terms in a number of different models.
+We investigate the randomized and quantum communication complexities of the well-studied Equality function with small error probability~$\eps$, getting the optimal constant factors in the leading terms in various different models.